 Kubernetes has a lot of features and deployment options for running containers.
 One of these is the StatefulSet.
 In this blog post, we’ll discuss what a StatefulSet is, what it can be used for, and how to create and update them.

-What is a StatefulSet?
+What is a StatefulSet in Kubernetes?

 When using Kubernetes, most of the time you don’t care how your pods are scheduled, but sometimes you care that pods are deployed in order, that they have a persistent storage volume, or that they have a unique, stable network identifier across restarts and reschedules.
 In those cases, StatefulSets can help you accomplish your objective.